Julien2744/Annihilation-Recreated/README.md

 All animations in this datapack where made using [Animated Java](https://animated-java.dev/)

-The `animated_java` files are not included due to how many there are (1500+ files), and because the file are 99% models and animations.
+The `animated_java` files are not included due to how many there are (1500+ files), and because the files are 99% models and animations.
 You can found them on the [modrinth](https://modrinth.com/datapack/annihilation-recreated/) page where you can download the datapack

 ## features